isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 .. note::

-    Even when the client keytab can be specified either in the configuration or the environment variable, leaving the library acquiring and caching client credentials, to use cached client credentials is far better.
+    Generally it is not recommended to specify both the client keytab (``client-keytab``) and the credentials cache (``credentials-cache``), although this may differ between Kerberos implementations.
+The client keytab is just for the client key and is typically used to specify the key explicitly in more static manner, while the credentials cache can be used to store multiple credentials and can be dynamically updated by the Keberos library.
+As such, the credentials-cache is more flexible and thus the recommended alternative.

-    For instance only the read access right is needed to use the cache, to fetch credentials and update the cache requires the write access right too.
+    Also note that only the read access right is needed to use the cache.
+    Fetching credentials and updating the cache requires the write access right.

 GSS-TSIG Automatic Key Removal